-In general most tests for accessibility in place today utilize an automated testing tool to find violations.
+In general, most tests for accessibility in place today utilize an automated testing tool to find violations.
 These approaches concern themselves with testing a given IT system, usually a web site, against a set of automatic tests.
 This approach has some significant benefits: it is generally cheap, easy to use, and fast.
 While cheap and fast, however, it is effective only at validating a certain sub-set of accessible requirements and cannot provide a comprehensive validation of accessibility.
-The scope of coverage varies amongst tools but is generally around 25% of the total accessibility requirements.
+The scope of coverage varies amongst tools but is generally around 30% of the total accessibility requirements.

 Automated tools tend to be limited to a specific technology platform.
 Tools that test Web content are not going to test your PDF content.
 Additionally, tools do not exist for many major technology platforms in wide use today.